Generalized Hypercube Queueing Models with Overlapping Service Regions: Experiments

 \subsection{Case study: Police Redistricting in Atlanta, GA}

 In this section, we present a case study focusing on the police redistricting problem within Atlanta, Georgia.
 Figure \ref{fig:districting-map} illustrates the various police zones of the city, with a particular emphasis on the intricate beats of Zone 5.
 Ideally, each beat would be served by a dedicated police unit, ensuring a focused response within its boundaries.
 However, this is often not feasible due to a limited number of available police units, primarily attributed to constraints in officer and resource allocation.
-In instances where certain beats lack a dedicated police unit, units from adjacent beats are required to provide assistance.
+In instances where a specific beat lacks a dedicated police unit, units from adjacent beats are required to assist.
 While such support is permissible among units within the same zone, assistance across zones is explicitly prohibited.
 The depth of color shading in Figure \ref{fig:districting-map} is a direct representation of the frequency of police call arrivals, quantified by the arrival rate $\lambda$.
 These rates are estimated based on an analysis of historical 911 calls-for-service data, specifically collected during the years 2021 and 2022, as detailed in the study of \cite{ zhu2022data}.
-The color reveals that Zone 5 experiences the highest frequency of police calls, approaching an average of 18 calls per hour.
+The color indicates that Zone 5 experiences the highest frequency of police calls, averaging approximately 18 calls per hour.
 As a result, our analysis concentrates on examining potential overlapping districting plans specific to the beats in Zone 5.
 A key performance metric under consideration is the standard deviation of the individual workloads, as previously discussed in Section \ref{sec:workload}.
-By chosing the hyper-parameter \( K = 4 \), this hyperlattice queuing model can be computed at approximately 10 seconds and estimate the states with a total steady-state probability exceeding \( 99.9\% \).